 When I turned 16, I entered the work force and saved until I was able to purchase my first horse, Boulder.
 My riding focus turned solely to western and speed events.
 I rode for my high school equestrian team competing in speed events, cow sorting, daubing, trail and drill.

-The day after I graduated high school, I packed up my horse trailer and moved to Montana to work on a Dude ranch.
+I then moved to Montana to work on a Dude ranch.
 That summer Boulder and I led trail rides in the mountains, sorted cows, barrel raced in local rodeos, and even tried mounted shooting!

 I then returned to Washington and started college at CWU.
 I competed on my college equestrian team and joined a pro rodeo drill team.
 I was a part of drill for 3 years.
 We rode in rodeos twice a month during the summer, parades, and charity events.
 Boulder and I also competed in local extreme cowboy races, cow sorting and cuttings.